Save to List My Reading List

 Medical care includes treatment of any physical or mental disability or condition, on an inpatient or outpatient basis.
 Thus, if an organization is a rehabilitation institution, outpatient clinic, or community mental health or drug treatment center, it is a hospital if its principal function is providing treatment services, as described above.

-A hospital doesn’t include convalescent homes, homes for children or the aged, or institutions whose principal purposes or function is to train handicapped individuals to pursue a vocation.
+A hospital doesn't include convalescent homes, homes for children or the aged, or institutions whose principal purpose or function is to train handicapped individuals to pursue a vocation.

 "Medical research" means investigations, experiments, and studies to discover, develop, or verify knowledge relating to the causes, diagnosis, treatment, prevention, or control of human physical or mental diseases and impairments.
 For more information, see Regulations section 1.170A-9(c)(2).

 A cooperative hospital service organization performs one or more of the specific services listed below for one or more exempt hospitals on a cooperative basis.
 The services listed below are exclusive.
-A cooperative service organization that provides services other than those listed below, or that provides services to an organization other than an exempt hospital, doesn’t qualify for exemption under section 501(c)(3).
-The list of services includes:
+A cooperative service organization that provides services other than those listed below, or that provides services to an organization other than an exempt hospital, doesn't qualify for exemption under section 501c3 501(c)(3).

 Answer "Yes," if your organization is a medical research organization, as described above.

-As a medical research organization, you must be associated with a hospital described in section 501c3, a federal hospital, or an instrumentality of a government.
-Provide the name of the hospital(s) you’re associated with and describe the relationship(s).
+As a medical research organization, you must be associated with a hospital described in section 501c3 501(c)(3), a federal hospital, or an instrumentality of a government.
+Provide the name of the hospital(s) you're associated with and describe the relationship(s).

 List your assets and their fair market value and the portion of your assets directly devoted to medical research.
-Don’t complete the remainder of Schedule C.
+Organizations that meet this classification don't complete the remainder of Schedule C.

-Answer “Yes,” if you’re a cooperative hospital service organization and describe the services you provide to your member hospitals and the exempt status of your membership.
-Don’t complete the remainder of Schedule C.
+Answer "Yes," if you're a cooperative hospital service organization and describe the services you provide to your member hospitals and the exempt status of your membership.
+Organizations that meet this classification don't complete the remainder of Schedule C.

-Answer “Yes,” if all the doctors in your community are eligible for staff privileges at your facility.
-You must answer “Yes,” even if staff privileges at your facilities are limited by capacity, provided that all qualified medical professionals in your community may seek and would be considered for eligibility.
+Answer "Yes," if all the doctors in your community are eligible for staff privileges at your facility.
+You must answer "Yes," even if staff privileges are limited by capacity, provided that all qualified medical professionals in your community may seek and would be considered for eligibility.

 Answer "No," if all doctors in your community aren't eligible for staff privileges at your facility.